 Sapphire is an anisotropic, rhombohedral crystal form of Aluminum Oxide.

 Anisotropic single crystal materials exhibit some properties such as thermal expansion and hardness which vary significantly by orientation.
 For most applications this is unimportant, however it should be considered.
-Insaco has more than 60 years of experience with this material and we can provide considerable insight as to how orientation might affect your application.
+Since 1947, Insaco has had experience with this material and we can provide considerable insight as to how orientation might affect your application.

 Sapphire is also “birefringent” which is an optical refractive property that offsets wave transmission up to 0.8% at right angles to the optic axis.
 Birefringence is eliminated along the optic or C-axis of the crystal.
 Therefore, for certain optical applications, C-axis sapphire should be specified to avoid this effect.